How we work with our partners

 Mobilizing across key regions

-We partner with local organizations and social entrepreneurs that provide vital and comprehensive needs-driven services, preventative programs and autonomy-building initiatives.
+We partner with local organizations and social entrepreneurs that provide vital and comprehensive needs-driven services, programs tailored to the youth to change behaviors and attitudes, and autonomy-building initiatives.

 A THREE PRONGED APPROACH TO IMPROVE SERVICES TO SURVIVORS